tildetown/rodo/README.md

 ### To install rodo to a custom directory

+**Warning**: You will have to manually uninstall custom installations

 1. Run `cd rodo`
-2. Run `make build`
+2. Run `make install-custom custom-location=~/path/to/custom/location`
-3. Move the `rodo` single-file executable to your desired directory

 # Uninstalling rodo